Anne Neville1

 Henry Grey was born on 17 August 1683.1 He was the son of Richard Neville and Katherine Grey.2,1 He married Elizabeth Griffin, daughter of James Griffin, 2nd Baron Griffin of Braybrooke and Ann Raynsford, before 1740.1 He died in 1740, without issue.3

-Henry Grey was baptised with the name of Henry Neville.3 His name was legally changed to Henry Grey.1 He held the office of Member of Parliament (M.P.) for Wendover in 1709.1 He lived at Billingbeer, Berkshire, England.3
+He was given the name of Henry Neville at birth.3 His name was legally changed to Henry Grey.1 He held the office of Member of Parliament (M.P.) for Wendover in 1709.1 He lived at Billingbeer, Berkshire, EnglandG.3

 Citations